Electrolytic Cells – Core Concepts

 – The half-cells are separated, only connected by a salt bridge.

-– The anode is negative and the cathode is positive: electrons flow from the cathode to the anode.
+– The anode is negative and the cathode is positive: electrons still flow from the anode to the cathode .

 What is Electrolysis?